-One of the investment products we offer on NextSeed is a revenue sharing loan.
-Each month, the business shares with you and other investors a percentage of the business’s gross monthly revenues.
-That’s why it’s called “revenue sharing”.
+One of the investment products we offer on NextSeed is a revenue sharing note.
+Each month, a business shares a percentage of gross monthly revenues with investors.
+That’s why it’s called “revenue sharing.”
 The way it works is like this:

-1) You invest in a revenue sharing loan issued by a business.
+1) People invest in a revenue sharing note issued by a business.

-2) The business agrees to pay you monthly until a predetermined total amount is paid.
+2) The business agrees to pay investors monthly until a predetermined total amount is paid.

 Here’s an example of how this would play out:

 Let’s imagine that there’s a popular coffee shop called Bean Me Up, Coffee.
 This hotspot is owned by two long-time friends, Sam and Sara.
 They regularly sold out of their limited lunch menu, and the savvy entrepreneurs recognized that people really want a nice lunch spot in the area.

 They hunted down a perfect location and started drawing up the design and plans for their new restaurant.
 At the same time, Sam and Sara pulled together funding from various sources to secure the lease, buy inventory and finance operational costs.

 They needed another $100,000 that will help pay for the final buildout, and they applied to launch an offering on NextSeed.
 Sam and Sara think it’s a great idea to get people involved by making them investors – they’ll be an army of advocates!